Administrator tasks and considerations

-Fingerprint authentication is an alternative to Citrix PIN when wrapped apps, except for Secure Hub, need offline authentication, such as when the inactivity timer expires.
+Fingerprint authentication, also known as touch ID authentication, for iOS devices is an alternative to Citrix PIN.
+The feature is useful when wrapped apps, except for Secure Hub, are in need offline authentication, such as when the inactivity timer expires.
 You can enable this feature in the following authentication scenarios:

 - Citrix PIN + Client certificate configuration

 - Citrix PIN + Cached AD password configuration

 - Citrix PIN + Client certificate configuration and Cached AD password configuration

 If fingerprint authentication fails or if a user cancels the fingerprint authentication prompt, wrapped apps fall back to Citrix PIN or AD password authentication.

 iOS devices (minimum version 8.1) that support fingerprint authentication and have at least one fingerprint configured.

 User entropy must be off.